-And even if you don’t have that data, you want to ensure that your content is accessible, and that means being available across browsers and devices.
+And, even if you don’t have that data, you want to ensure that your content is accessible, and that means being available across browsers and devices.

 Smartphones overtake laptops as UK internet users’ number one device.

 We are all aware that security is important, especially these days.
 Webinar platforms are not all created equal when it comes to security - not everyone will have an end-to-end approach that not only keeps your (and your customers’) data secure, but also ensures performance reliability.
-Security issues can lead to data breaches, platform downtime, and unexpected headaches for the user.
+Webinar security issues can lead to data breaches, platform downtime, and unexpected headaches for the user.

 Another important element is a variety of access levels.
 Let’s say that you have four speakers invited, they all need some sort of access to upload their content and present.
-You don’t to give them all admin access - customer lists, analytics, etc. - or access to your entire webinar.
+You don't give them all admin access - customer lists, analytics, etc. - or access to your entire webinar.
 You might consider giving them restricted access, which would allow them to use only the features that they need, without interfering with the rest of the webinar’s content.

-You’ll need to make sure that this is a feature the webinar platform offers so that you don’t run into security issues down the line.
+You’ll need to make sure that this is a feature the webinar platform offers, so that you don’t run into security issues down the line.

 When considering a new webinar platform, make sure you know whether they offer access to your webinar once it’s over, with specific attention to on-demand availability.
 Does on-demand cost more?
 Can you run schedule replay?
 If you’re planning a series of events, a personalized channel with references to all your events might be a great idea for better engagement.

-You may want also want to investigate a fully managed webinar solution, where the webinar provider sets up and manages the event, so you can focus on content and presenting.
+You may want also want to investigate a fully managed event solution, where the webinar provider sets up and manages the event, so you can focus on content and presenting.
 Consider your options, the benefits and your budget.